 Cramps during their periods has been a common complaint of women down the decades.
 There is nothing much that can be done for it.
 If one were to see the number of articles on this, one would realise that it is still much prevalent the world over.
 And no, it is not because they don’t want to find a cure for it or because it is a taboo subject.
 It is simply because there is no cure for it.
 Every ovulation cycle is a preparation for a pregnancy and when it doesn’t happen, the uterus expels the blood and tissues to clean itself and ready for another cycle.
 Apparently, depending upon individual women and their physical fitness and uterine health, these cramps can go from negligible to excruciating, sometimes even mimicking labour pains!
 Pain killers, hormone pills – all only help temporarily and aggravate uterine problems on long term use.

-I remember feminist writers lamenting that even Nature conspires against women for this very reason!
-No, Nature only wants women to respect their bodies for their uniqueness and give them the rest they need periodically!
+I remember feminist writers of the 70s lamenting that even Nature conspires against women by visiting the menstruation on her!
+I was one of those who had lapped up such literature before coming to this realisation: No, Nature only wants women to respect their bodies for their uniqueness and give them the rest they need periodically! (no pun intended).

 A couple of generations ago, segregation during one’s periods was common and taken in one’s stride.
 I know of women who rejoiced when they got their periods and they could get out of heavy work at home on occasions.
 There were rooms in houses where the womenfolk stayed, sometimes several of them at the same time.
 They relaxed, read, talked and recouped, as they were not allowed to go near the fire.
 The reason being that the body is weak during menstruation and therefore even heat can be debilitating just as strenuous physical exercise can be draining.
 This also applies to some temples where women are restricted from going and not just when they have their periods as the strong magnetic fields in temples can debilitate women further.
 This article explains the reasons in the most scientific way.

 But no one told women all these things when they began rebelling against being segregated.
 Just that they were ‘unclean’ during their periods and so should remain out of sight!
 Naturally they had bristled.
 As if they went dripping all over the place!
 So they fought and got their right to do all the things that women do today.
 They went to work, cooked, danced and played sports.
-While some, whose threshold of tolerance was high and whose bodies were fit cope, others suffer so much that they are literally laid prone.
+While some, whose threshold of tolerance is high and whose bodies are fit, are able to cope, others suffer so much that they are literally laid prone.
 I am sure no one will deny this truth.
 I know of any number of women who would just love to curl up in bed with a book or the ipod on those days.
+And when common sense tells them that this is the reason for their enforced rest, why not adapt it to suit the present times and benefit?

 So when I heard about the Red Tents, I wondered if they were finally acknowledging that our elders knew what they were doing when they ensured enforced rest during their periods.